Jwkellenberger/Baxter-Step-by-Step/README.md

 # Baxter-Step-by-Step
-A step by step walk through and introduction to using Baxter robot.
+A step by step walk-through and introduction to using Baxter robot.

 The links for Baxter SDK and Gazeebo simulation environment are to Rethink Robotics setup instructions.